fluentverification/stamina-prism/stamina/doc/ProbState.md

 <div style="background-color: #ffeecc; padding: 10px; color: #222222; border-radius: 5px;">

 This method does **not** perform a reachability analysis on the entire CTMC.
-It simply returns the current reachability probability of the current state we are looking at, last modified by the previous reachability analysis done on the CTMC (last done by `InfCTMCModelGenerator.doReachabilityAnalysis()`).
+It simply returns the current reachability probability of the current state we are looking at, last modified by the previous reachability analysis done on the CTMC (last done by `StaminaModelGenerator.doReachabilityAnalysis()`).

 </div>

 ### `setCurReachabilityProb(double)`
 Sets the current reachability probabilty.
-This method is used by `InfCTMCModelGenerator.doReachabilityAnalysis()` when performing a reachability analysis for the entire CTMC.
+This method is used by `StaminaModelGenerator.doReachabilityAnalysis()` when performing a reachability analysis for the entire CTMC.

 ### `addToReachability(double)`
 Adds probabilty to reachability.
 If probability exceeds `1.0`, maxes to `1.0` so as not to break the rules of probability.